 What is surprising, however, is that women don't necessarily trust what their employers are feeding them about career advancement and promotion opportunities, according to Business Review.
 While CEOs evidently recognize how crucial it is to be transparent about their diversity and inclusion programs to build trust, their messages are too often falling short.
 That's why 58 percent of women in the study identified greater transparency as the critical step employers can take — this means open conversations between employers and employees about expectations and paths to success.

 "According to this global survey, women are confident, ambitious and actively pursuing their career goals and this is to be welcomed," said Ionut Simion, Country Managing Partner, PwC Romania, according to Business Review.
 But leaders need to focus on creating environments in which both women and men can have attractive career opportunities — even after they bear children.

 New findings from Welch's recently summed up just how many hours working moms work per week — and it's a lot.
-The study of 2,000 American mothers with children ages 5 to 12 found that the average working mom clocks in a 98-hour work week, with her day typically starting at 6:23 a.m. and ending around 8:31 p.m.
-That's a 14-hour workday when you factor in work duties and family responsibilities, according to Working Mother.
+In the study, there were 2,000 American mothers with children ages 5 to 12 and each average, working mom was clocking in a 98-hour work week.
+Her day typically started around 6:23 a.m. and ended around 8:31 p.m.
+When you add in other duties, including household responsibilities and family, it becomes a 14-hour work day, reported Working Mother.